endless-nameless-inc/cheshire/README.md

 ### Cheshire API Reference

-Scripts receive an instance of the Cheshire class with these methods:
+Cheshire scripts receive an instance of the Cheshire class with these methods:

 #### `accounts()`
 Returns array of available Ethereum accounts (the same accounts defined in config.json)